 The next time you find yourself distressed over how your child compares to someone else's, remind yourself that ‘it isn't a race'.
 Compare your child only to himself, and then thank God for how He has richly blessed you.

-Cathy Steere and her husband, David, live in the beautiful Pacific northwest, and homeschool their two sons, Drew and Elliot.
-For the past several years the Steeres have implemented an individualized neurodevelopmental home program with their oldest son, who has autism.
-Cathy is the author of the book Too Wise to be Mistaken, Too Good to be Unkind: Christian Parents Contend with Autism.
+Cathy Steere is the mother of two and the author of the book Too Wise to be Mistaken, Too Good to be Unkind: Christian Parents Contend with Autism.

 Cathy Steere and her husband, David, live in the beautiful Pacific northwest and homeschool their two sons, Drew and Elliot.
 Cathy is the author of the book "Too Wise to be Mistaken, Too Good to be Unkind: Christian Parents Contend with Autism."